 At Turning Point, we provide a fatherhood program, a great resource for men seeking to improve their parenting and relationship skills.
 Our mentors offer wisdom, reassurance, and encouragement in a confidential setting.
 This program is available to any man and will help equip them with the practical skills they need.
 To find out more about our program, contact Turning Point PRC.

 Turning Point is here to help you succeed as a parent.
-If you would like to learn more about your options and find out how we can help you, please contact us phone: (858) 397-1970 or via text (858) 822-9335.
+If you would like to learn more about your options and find out how we can help you, please contact us by phone: (858) 397-1970 or via text at (858) 822-9335.